Why did my test fail?

 12. Test is Too Long (Time Out)

-If a test step takes too long to complete, the test will timeout and result in a failure.
+If a test takes too long to complete (default of 10 minutes), the test will timeout and result in a failure.

 Common Causes: